rm3390/React/Todo-list/README.md

-# Tushar Mishra's Advanced Todo App
+# Tushar Mishra's Todo App

 An interactive and feature-rich Todo application built with React, Vite, and Tailwind CSS.